Quarter midget racing: Statistics

 Quarter midget cars can be reasonably affordable or can cost nearly as much as some full-sized racing cars.
-Engines can cost from $400 to $8,000.
+Engines can cost from $400 to 4,000.
 Car chassis can cost from $1,500 (used) up to $6,000 (new).
 Tires start at $50 each.
 There are many brands of cars as well as custom cars made by individuals.
-Some of the common brands are Stanley Racing, N/C chassis (Nervo/Coggin), Talon Chassis, Bullrider Racecars, Tad Fiser Race Cars, Rice Cars, Ashley Chassis, Cobra Race Cars, Storm Chassis, GT American, and Afco race cars.
+Some of the common brands are Stanley Racing, N/C chassis (Nervo/Coggin), Talon Chassis, Bullrider Racecars, Tad Fiser Race Cars, Rice Cars, Ashley Chassis, Cobra Race Cars, Storm Chassis, GT American, and Afco (ARC) race cars.
 Cars are covered by body panels which are made of fiberglass, aluminum, or occasionally carbon fiber.

 Engine costs have driven a number of changes over the years.
 As the cost of the Deco engine platform continued to rise, Honda engines were adopted.
 The move from Deco to Honda was first highlighted by an exhibition race at the 1988 Western Grands in Pueblo, Colorado.
 Attempts to put the Deco/Continental engines back into production failed.
 Later problems with Honda engine revisions and parts tolerances led to the adoption of Briggs & Stratton engines as a cost-effective engine platform.
 This adoption has come in the form of both the World Formula and Briggs Animal engines.
 USAC started using Animal engines in 2010.
 QMA planned to introduce the Animal engine platform beginning in 2012 and begin phasing out the Honda platform altogether in 2013 but has not moved away from the Honda engine platform.
 USAC includes the Animal and Honda platforms.
 USAC has recently discarded all of the Deco platform and introduced the light and heavy modified World Formula for 2017.